Napa Valley Prep Football: St. Helena downs Clear Lake for sole possession of first place, 40-14

 ST. HELENA — The St. Helena High football team, having not played in the two weeks since its battle for sole possession of first place in the North Central League I against Clear Lake was called off because of COVID-19 issues within the Cardinals’ program, finally faced them and won convincingly Friday night, 40-14, at Bob Patterson Memorial Field.

-St. Helena can captured its first league title in nearly a decade with a win next week over visiting Middletown.
+St. Helena has clinched its first share of a league title since 2014, but can win it outright for the first time since 2011 with a win next Friday over visiting Middletown.

 Saints head coach Ian MacMillan received a water cooler shower from his players in the game’s waning seconds, and then was brought to tears during his postgame speech.
 He was trying to express his level of pride and happiness for his players at how they have grown together as a team this season and how that maturation process was on full display Friday night.
 It was a point echoed by each of the Saints’ assistant coaches in the postgame huddle.